CircuitVerse/CircuitVerseDocs/README.md

 ## Cloning Instructions

+> [!NOTE]
-> **Note :** If you want to contribute, first fork the original repository and clone the forked repository into your local machine followed by `cd` into the directory
+> **If you want to contribute, first fork the original repository and clone the forked repository into your local machine followed by `cd` into the directory**

 ```sh
 git clone https://github.com/<your-username>/CircuitVerseDocs.git